-A bill that would bar employers from asking employees for information about their accounts on social media sites like Facebook was released by a Senate committee today.
+Business groups oppose a bill that advanced in the Senate that would bar employers from asking employees for information on social media sites.

 While employer groups back much of the bill, they were unsuccessful in convincing the committee to remove a provision allowing workers to sue employers for violations.
 The committee also passed a similar bill barring colleges from requiring students to provide their social media passwords.